dynamsoft-docs/license-server-docs/selfhosting/usageAlerts.md

 > NOTE
 >
-> If the condition continues to be true yet not passing the next level (like 10% ~ 25%), no new email will be triggered.
+> If the condition continues to be true, yet the ratio is not passing the next level (let's take the jump from 10% to 25%), no new email will be triggered.
 For example
 > * 12:40 Failure rate: 8%
 > * 12:50 Failure rate:13%, first email triggered
 > * 13:00 Failure rate:17%